-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - or behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

-An allegation can also relate to an adult's behaviour outside of work, and their relationships with others, if they:

-- have behaved in a way in their personal life that raises safeguarding concerns.
-These concerns do not have to directly relate to a child but could, for example, include an arrest for the possession of a weapon; - have, as a parent or carer, become subject to child protection procedures; - are closely associated with someone in their personal lives (e.g. partner, member of the family or other household member) who may present a risk of harm to child/ren for whom the adult is responsible in their employment/volunteering.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offense against or related to a child; - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+An allegation can also relate to an adult's behaviour outside of work and their relationships with others if they: - have behaved in a way in their personal life that raises safeguarding concerns.
+These concerns do not have to directly relate to a child but could, for example, include an arrest for the possession of a weapon; - have, as a parent or carer, become subject to child protection procedures; - are closely associated with someone in their personal lives (e.g., partner, family member, or other household member) who may present a risk of harm to children for whom the adult is responsible in their employment/volunteering.

-A Low-Level concern is any concern about an adult's behaviour towards a child that does not meet the allegation threshold set out above or is not otherwise serious enough to consider a referral to the LADO.
+A Low-Level Concern is any concern about an adult's behaviour towards a child that does not meet the allegation threshold set out above or is not otherwise serious enough to consider a referral to the LADO.

-A Low-Level concern is any concern - no matter how small, and even if no more than a 'nagging doubt' - that an adult may have acted in a manner which:
+A Low-Level Concern is any concern - no matter how small, and even if no more than a 'nagging doubt' - that an adult may have acted in a manner which:

 - is not consistent with an organisation's Code of Conduct, and/or - relates to their conduct outside of work which, even if not linked to a particular act or omission, has caused a sense of unease about that adult's suitability to work with children.

-Examples of such behaviour could include, but are not limited to:

-- being over friendly with children

-- having favourites

-- taking photographs of children on their mobile phone, contrary to school policy

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

-- humiliating children.
+Examples of such behaviour could include, but are not limited to: - being overly friendly with children. - having favourites. - taking photographs of children on their mobile phone, contrary to school policy. - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or - · humiliating children.

-Staff do not need to be able to determine in each case whether their concern is a low-level concern, or if it is in fact serious enough to consider a referral to the LADO or meets the threshold of an allegation.
-Once staff share what they believe to be a low-level concern, that determination should be made by the Headteacher.
+Staff do not need to be able to determine in each case whether their concern is a Low-Level Concern or if it is serious enough to consider a referral to the LADO or meets the threshold of an allegation.
+Once staff share what they believe to be a Low-Level Concern, that determination should be made by the Headteacher.